 6. Punch dough, and knead out air pockets in a floured service.
 Divide into 2 or 3 loaves, and knead out air pockets before placing them in greased loaf pans.
 (Add sprinkle of flour as needed.)

-8. Bake at 350F for 22-25 minutes.
+8. Drop temp down, and bake at 350F for 22-25 minutes*.
 Tops are golden, and bottom corners are a light golden brown.

 9. Remove from oven and take out of pan and let cool on a cooling rack.